smessie/Article-ESWC2024-DFDP/content/implementation.md

 ### FormCli

-Just like the previously discussed FormRenderer app, FormCli is also a form renderer application.
+Just like the previously discussed FormRenderer app, the FormCli app is also a form renderer application.
-The difference is that this application is a command line application, meaning that it can be used without a graphical user interface.
+The difference is that this is a command line application, meaning that it can be used without a GUI.
-This application is written in JavaScript and uses the Node.js runtime environment.
+It is written in JavaScript and uses the Node.js runtime environment.
 It uses the same library as the FormRenderer app to query the different resources, namely Comunica.
 The architecture and implementation of this application are very similar to the FormRenderer app.